Welcome

 I realize with excitement, that I can ride the energy web again, at least here, in the temple.

-Then those of us in the top circle stop singing and settle back to our places.
+Those of us in the top circle stop singing and settle back to our places.

 “Now Yagrin!” says Niyta.

-“You will find your way to a place of learning.”
+“You’ll find your way to a place of learning.”

 “Here you will be a witness.”